 The Washington Post

 The ''Post'' was founded in 1877.
 In its early years, it went through several owners and struggled both financially and editorially.
-Financier Eugene Meyer purchased it out of bankruptcy in 1933 and revived its health and reputation; this work was continued by his successors Katharine and Phil Graham (Meyer's daughter and son-in-law), who bought out several rival publications.
+In 1933, financier Eugene Meyer purchased it out of bankruptcy in 1933 and revived its health and reputation; this work was continued by his successors Katharine and Phil Graham, Meyer's daughter and son-in-law, respectively, who bought out several rival publications.
 The ''Post'' 1971 printing of the Pentagon Papers helped spur opposition to the Vietnam War.
-Reporters Bob Woodward and Carl Bernstein led the investigation into the break-in at the Democratic National Headquarters that developed into the Watergate scandal, which resulted in the 1974 resignation of President Richard Nixon.
+Reporters Bob Woodward and Carl Bernstein led the investigation into the break-in at the Democratic National Committee, which developed into the Watergate scandal and the 1974 resignation of President Richard Nixon.
 In October 2013, the Graham family sold the newspaper to Nash Holdings, a holding company owned by Jeff Bezos, for $250 million.

-As of 2023, the newspaper had won the Pulitzer Prize 73 times for its work, the second-most of any publication (after ''The New York Times'').
+As of 2024, the newspaper had won the Pulitzer Prize 76 times for its work, the second-most of any publication after ''The New York Times''.
 It is considered a newspaper of record in the U.S. ''Post'' journalists have received 18 Nieman Fellowships and 368 White House News Photographers Association awards.
 The paper is well known for its political reporting and is one of the few remaining American newspapers to operate foreign bureaus, with international breaking news hubs in London and Seoul.
 Provided by Wikipedia

 Refine results